SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-offloading-jobs.md

 | Dir0 | The name of the folder to which the pipeline has offloaded the data
 | Last watermark | The last watermark which indicates the data in the Cumulocity IoT collection that has already been processed

-**CTAS result**
+**CTAS results**

-During offloading the data is organized in newly created files within the data lake, following a temporal folder hierarchy.
+During offloading Dremio organizes the data in newly created files within the data lake, following a temporal folder hierarchy.
 For each of those files the following information is provided:

 | Component | Description |
 | ---         | --- |